 (I) torture including, but not limited to, inflicting, participating in or assisting in inflicting intense physical or emotional pain upon a child repeatedly over a period of time for the purpose of coercing or terrorizing a child or for the purpose of satisfying the craven, cruel, or prurient desires of the perpetrator or another person; or

 (J) any other similar aggravated circumstance. ■ 8

 "Hissom class member" means an individual certified by the United States District Court for the Northern District of Oklahoma as a member of the plaintiff class in Homeward Bound, Inc., et al. vs. Hissom Memorial Center, et al., Case No. 85-CV-437-GKF.

-(B) for whom a guardian, limited guardian, or caretaker has been appointed per the Oklahoma Guardianship and Conservatorship Act per O.S.
-30 § 1-111.
+(B) a person for whom a guardian, limited guardian, or conservator has been appointed pursuant to the Oklahoma Guardianship and Conservatorship Act.

 (A) look upon the body or private parts of another person or upon sexual acts performed in the presence of the vulnerable adult; or

 (B) touch or feel the body or private parts of another.